TOP

 • "Carbon Footprint label of High Speed Rail Transportation Services" and "Carbon Footprint of Passenger Transportation Between Stations" verification certificate and label.

-• In 2020, we applied to the Environmental Protection Administration (EPA) for an extension and were awarded a renewed carbon footprint label, which valid until December 16, 2025.
-As we have achieved our carbon reduction commitment of reduction by more than 3% within three years (by 4.92% in practice), we were awarded a "Carbon Reduction Label.”
+• In 2020, we applied to the Ministry of Environment for an extension and were awarded a renewed carbon footprint label, which valid until December 16, 2025.
+As we have achieved our carbon reduction commitment of reduction by more than 3% within three years (by 4.92% in practice), we were awarded a "Carbon Reduction Label."

 In order to continuously improve the energy use efficiency of trains, THSRC has introduced the LED device replacement plan and the energy-saving train operation plan.
-The former one has been promoted from November 2013 to the end of 2021, saving 13,326 MWh of electricity cumulatively and reducing CO2e by 6,926 metric tons.
-The latter one continues to promote energy-saving plans through the “Train Energy Conservation Team,” which has been promoted from 2010 to 2021, reducing approximately 318,174 MWh of electricity and CO2e by 166,604 metric tons.
+The former one has been promoted from November 2013 to the end of 2023, saving 14,847 MWh of electricity cumulatively and reducing CO2e by 7,669 metric tons.
+The latter one continues to promote energy-saving plans through the “Train Energy Conservation Team,” which has been promoted from 2010 to 2023, reducing approximately 332,986 MWh of electricity and CO2e by 173,935 metric tons.
+The table below shows the amount of electricity saving and carbon reduction in the past three years.

 Notes:

-4. In 2021, due to COVID-19, trains were reduced from May to November.
-In addition, due to the landslide incident on the Miaoli section in August, the speed limit of trains was implemented, resulting in a decrease in the energysaving benefits of train driving in that year.
+4. In 2023, due to the landslide incident restoration on the Miaoli section, the speed limit of trains was implemented, resulting in a decrease in the energy-saving benefits of train driving in that year.

 Promoting Green Stations

-THSRC has implemented energy-saving projects at five maintenance depots and 12 stations, and has established a comprehensive energy efficiency improvement plan to develop zero-carbon emission green stations.
-HSR stations are designed with a sustainable environment concept that includes "ecology, energy conservation, waste reduction, and health."
+THSRC has implemented energy-saving projects at 5 maintenance depots and 12 stations, and has established a comprehensive energy efficiency improvement plan to develop zero-carbon emission green stations with the continued implementation of four major energy-saving schemes “autonomous energy conservation management, reduce electricity consumption, transfer peak electricity usage, and use electricity reasonably”.
+HSR stations are designed with a sustainable environment concept that includes "ecology, energy conservation, waste reduction, and health".
 Several energy-saving measures are implemented to suit the geographical environment of each station, reducing the load on building materials and air conditioning.
-The maintenance depots prioritize energy reduction planning, with the continued implementation of four major energy-saving schemes and several improvement measures for existing equipment.
+The maintenance depots prioritize energy reduction planning and several improvement measures for existing equipment to reduce the average energy consumption of passengers served at the stations and maintenance depots.

 Note: This is a “planned electricity consumption reduction measure” during the summer months (June to September), which means that Taipower provides tariff incentives, and the Company evaluates its own operating nature and applies for a contract for measures to reduce electricity consumption.
 During periods of high load on the power system or power supply difficulties, Taipower can guide users to reduce or suspend part of the electricity consumption to improve the system load.